RetroDECK/ES-DE/USERGUIDE-DEV.md

 The first step is to install the emulator.
 On Windows it's straightforward, download the win64 release from [https://github.com/DirtBagXon/hypseus-singe](https://github.com/DirtBagXon/hypseus-singe) and unpack it and you're good to go.

-Similarly on Linux, download the .tar.gz release that contains an AppImage of the emulator as well as some additional required files.
+Similarly on Linux, download the  [hypseus-singe_2.8.2a_ES-DE.tar.gz](https://gitlab.com/es-de/emulationstation-de/-/package_files/41533436/download) release that contains an AppImage of the emulator as well as some additional required files.
 It should be unpacked into the ~/Applications directory, such as:
 ```
 /home/myusername/Applications/hypseus-singe/
 ```